catalyst-cloud/catalystcloud-docs/source/kubernetes/role-mapping.rst

 ************************************************
-Associating pod policy with openstack roles
+Associating Kubernetes RBAC with Openstack roles
 ************************************************

-By customizing the ``pod policy`` of your cluster, you are able to configure access for users based on their openstack roles.
+By creating a relationship between Kubernetes RBAC and Openstack keystone roles, you are able to configure access for users based on their openstack roles.
 If we look at the *Project Member* role as an example; by default any user with this role will **not** have access to the pods on your cluster.
-However, by changing the default pod policy, you can allow access to all user on your project who have the *Project Member* role.
-Below we discuss the process of how you can make changes to the default pod policy and how you can define your own rules to allow users access to your cluster.
+However, by creating an association with a kubernetes RBAC, you can allow access to your cluster for all user on your project who have the *Project Member* role.
+Below we discuss the process of how you can create this association and how you can define your own rules to allow users access to your cluster.

 Before we begin, there are a few resources that we are going to need to gather